weikevinhc/Marsupial/README.md

     <p>> library(MarSuPial)</p>

 ## Usage
 The MarSuPial package contains a collection of functions to analyzing, estimating, and simulating recombination in a two generation backcross.
+Refer to the MarSuPial_scripts folder for the code.

 ### Analytical relationships:
 r2d.locus(rate, l, size, pos, start, end)<br>